brasseale/drupal-kustomize/readme.md

 ## Features

 - Deploys MariaDB or Postgres to Kubernetes easily
-- Liveness/Readiness probes to ensure in the event of failures, resiliency is maintained.
+- Liveness/Readiness probes ensure in the event of failures, resiliency is maintained.
 - Persistent storage capable pods

 ___